-Skip to content
+Skip to Content

-Install the MergeLoom worker
+Install the Self Hosted MergeLoom Worker

 For first-run testing, Docker Compose is the recommended path.
 Use Helm when you are ready to run the worker in Kubernetes.

-Start in the customer controller
+Start in the Customer Controller

 Worker enrollment values come from the customer controller at https://controller.mergeloom.ai.
 The local worker UI is only available after the worker is installed.